Throw and go. Give and go. Double play…

 In this drill your players will first have to fight for the ball, and then complete a ‘throw and go’ downcourt against some hard-checking defence.

 Remember, if the defence is strong enough to shut down the initial drive, there should be lots of backspace to push off and receive a long ball!

 For a drill that can incorporate half court matchplay, as well as the ‘throw and go’, try this one.

 As the attacking midcourter receives the pass after their footwork sequence, the goalers must time their movements to split and provide two options.
 The worker must pick one, throw and go around the defender and hit the circle hard for a quick pass back.
 From there, play it out!

 Your other midcourter can link in by balancing up the other side of the goal circle after the worker performs their ‘throw and go’.

 The drill is also easily adapted for your defenders or defensive midcourters.
 Just move the cones into the defensive third, and use your GA/WA as the splitting players for your GD/WD to perform their ‘throw and go’ to down the court.

-240+ DRILL VIDEOS: REGISTER NOW TO ACCESS THE FULL LIBRARY OF DRILLS!
+400+ DRILL VIDEOS: REGISTER NOW TO ACCESS OUR FULL LIBRARY OF DRILLS!